ShapeOfMatter/MultiChor/.github/README.md

 ## QA

-Unit test can and should be run frequently with `cabal test`.
+Unit test can and should be run frequently with `cabal test -f test`.
+(The flag test is required to expose the contents of the `examples` dir.)

 We use hlint and ormolu, both of which are free and default with hls.
 At present these **are not** set up to run automatically.